Justasic/Kernel/README.md

   - Paging works
   - Basic heap allocations
   - kalloc and kfree are available
+  - Everything is ready for Multi-tasking and scheduling of user space processes.
+  - Need to get length of memory, not sure how to go about this yet currently it allocates until a CPU exception happens.

+ - Disk - WIP
+  - Some code for PATA has been written
+  - kernel otherwise has no clue what a hard drive is
+  - FAT32 support with MBR/GPT planned.

  - Keyboard - WIP
   - Left and Right shift keys work